FloareDor/Floara-Discord-Bot/README.md

 -> Made using discord.py, PRAW, keras and googletrans.

+-> An AI chatbot that can trained as needed to learn patterns of input from the users.

 -> It can send memes, quotes and scrape other similar data from reddit.